-A. Policy/Practice (name or brief description): Change in operations of IASH to accommodate social distancing requirements due to COVID-19
+A. Policy/Practice (name or brief description): Change in operations of the School of Law buildings to accommodate social distancing requirements due to the Covid-19 pandemic

-B. Reason for Equality Impact Assessment (Mark yes against the applicable reason):
+B. Reason for Equality Impact Asessment (Mark yes against the applicable reason):

-- Proposed new policy/practice - Proposed change to an existing policy/practice yes - Undertaking a review of an existing policy/practice - Other (please state):
+- Proposed new policy/practice - Proposed change to an existing policy/practice- Yes - Undertaking a review of an existing policy/practice - Other (please state):